The monotone wrapped Fukaya category and the open-closed string map: Hochschild (co)homology of -categories

-In this Section we summarize the general algebraic constructions that we need to describe the geometric constructions of Section \ref{Section geometric constructions}.
-In particular, the reader might like to view the somewhat complicated looking $A_{\infty}$-relations of this Section simply as a transcription of the natural bubbling phenomena shown in the Figures of Section \ref{Section geometric constructions}.
+We summarize the general algebraic constructions that we need in the paper.
+For ease of reading, we accompany the $A_{\infty}$-relations of this Section with pictures of the corresponding natural bubbling phenomena arising in the context of Fukaya categories.
+For a thorough treatment of the $A_{\infty}$-module theory we refer to Seidel \cite{Seidel-Subalgebras}, Abouzaid \cite{Abouzaid}, and Ganatra \cite{Ganatra}. \\ {\bf Remark.} \emph{ We restrict ourselves to non-curved $A_{\infty}$-categories.}

-\begin{remark} We restrict ourselves to non-curved $A_{\infty}$-categories.
-Later, we will view Fukaya categories as direct sums of uncurved categories indexed by the eigenvalues of quantum product by the first Chern class. \end{remark}